 - Step 1.
 Deduct income tax from their payment at the rate chosen on their IR330C.
 If they don't select a tax rate, use the standard rate on the last page of the IR330C. - Step 2.
-Include the gross schedular payment amount and total tax deducted on your Employer monthly schedule (IR348) and Employer deductions (IR345) form.
+Include the gross schedular payment amount and total tax deducted on your Employment information IR348.

-Note: An individual may have an Inland Revenue Certificate of exemption (IR331).
+Note: An individual may have a certificate of exemption.
 This means you don't have to deduct tax from their payment.
 You need to see the original certificate and check that it's current.